pysat/pysat/docs/tutorial/tutorial_analysis.rst

 Sample Period Mean Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The code below creates a function called ``periodic_mean`` that takes either a pysat Instrument or Orbits object connected to an Instrument and calculates the mean every day or every orbit over the period of time supplied by `bounds`.
+The code below creates a function called :py:func:`periodic_mean` that takes either a :py:class:`pysat.Instrument` or :py:class:`pysat.Orbits` object connected to an :py:class:`Instrument` and calculates the mean every day or every orbit over the period of time supplied by :py:attr:`Instrument.bounds`.

 .. code:: python